-There is still a connection in the minds of the French between food and where it comes from, and you see this in the gourmet food markets throughout Paris.
+There is a strong connection in the minds of the French between food and where it comes from, and you see this in the gourmet food markets throughout Paris.
 All the food is labelled with quality, AOC and origin.

 We had a chance to delve deep into one of the gourmet food markets, the covered market at Puteaux on a tour with our Paris foodie pal and French market expert, Rebekah.
 We've included an excerpt from our book below, where you can discover the secrets and intricacies of French food.
 When we call them gourmet food markets we don't mean fancy, expensive food, we mean the luscious, high-quality foods Parisians eat every day.

-But, here's an idea — when you're in Paris why not go on your own tour with Rebekah?
+Here's an idea — when you're in Paris why not go on your own tour with Rebekah?
 This is a real Paris Insiders Secret and the best way we know of to learn about the amazing French food to be found in Paris.

-Among the scattering of outdoor stalls are the roasters found at every market in France, filled with a variety of large and small birds, pressed pork, and roasted potatoes…
+Among the scattering of outdoor stalls are the roasters found at every market in France, filled with a variety of large and small birds, pressed pork, and roasted potatoes.

 "What are the four types of cheese?" she asks us.
 We guess more or less correctly – hard, soft, goat, and blue cheeses.
 She points out examples of each and explains their origins and launches into a detailed description of the Appellation d'Origine Contrôlée system (controlled designation of origin, or AOC)...

 "The system dates back to the 15th century," she tells us.
 "Champagne and Roquefort are two AOCs you probably recognize."
 The system… was created to ensure the source and the method of production of various foods, including cheese, meat and wine.
-Even lentils have an AOC,the best coming from Le Puy…
+Even lentils have an AOC,the best coming from Le Puy.

-"Look at the signs… In France vendors identify where the produce is grown, not only the country but the region, and will rate the quality.
+"Look at the signs…in France vendors identify where the produce is grown, not only the country but the region, and will rate the quality.
 Extra means best quality: no bruising, no spots, perfect.
 Catégorie 1 means good quality with little bruising.
 Catégorie 2 is everything else, still good product, but perhaps suitable for cooking or preserving.
 The fruit here is all Extra and Catégorie 1."

 Aha, the signs that I've usually ignored actually contain vital information about the source and quality: the apricots are from the Drome, haricots verts from Kenya, the tomatoes from Bergerac.
-It's all about the terroir…
+It's all about the terroir.